alexpron/article_central_sulcus_connectivity/README.md

     + subjects_list.txt: IDs of the HCP subjects selected in this study

 + libs: modules and functions used that can be imported to reproduce the study
 + scripts: code used in this study  that takes into account the data and software context in the Institut of Neurosciences (INT) context.
-This includes:
+    + pipeline:
+    + statistics: data reformating (.csv) and statistical tests
+    + figures: scripts to help to the generation or to generate figures of the study.
++ templates: brainvisa process (bvproc) template file that sum-up the process used to import the FreeSurfer results into the BrainVISA ecosystem.
+Can be used and adapted to reproduce the import and processing.

+## Pipeline

     1. Subjects selection
     2. Structural (T1, T2) and diffusion weighted MRI (dMRI) processing:
         1. Tissue segmentation (FreeSurfer 6.0.0)